tompetch/checkmeoutdemo/README.md

 Background:

-You have been asked to create a website for a modern company that has recently migrated their entire infrastructure to AWS.
-They want you to demonstrate a basic website with some text and an image, hosted and managed using modern standards and practices in AWS.
+We have been asked to create a website for a modern company that has recently migrated their entire infrastructure to AWS.
+We need to demonstrate a basic website with some text and an image, hosted and managed using modern standards and practices in AWS.
-You can create your own application, or use open source or community software.
+We can create your own application, or use open source or community software.
 The proof of concept is to demonstrate hosting, managing, and scaling an enterprise-ready system.
 This is not about website content or UI.